Shaping Futures Scholarship Fund Appeal

 (*Source: Bexley, E., S. Arkoudis, S. & James, R. (2013).
 University student finances in 2012: A study of the financial circumstances of domestic and international students in Australia's universities.
 Canberra: Universities Australia.)

-The Shaping Futures Scholarship Fund was established in 2011 with the aim of helping those students most in need.
+The Shaping Futures Endowment Fund was established in 2011 with the aim of helping those students who are most in need.

-Scholarships are entirely funded by generous donations from alumni, donors, businesses and the community to the annual Shaping Futures Scholarship Appeal.
+These scholarships are funded entirely by generous donations from alumni, donors, businesses and the community.

 Anyone can contribute to the fund.
 Any amount is gratefully received – no matter how big or small.
-The more money raised the more scholarships can be awarded and the more students will be helped.
+The more money raised, the more scholarships can be awarded and the more students will be helped.
+100 per cent of donations go directly to the Shaping Futures Fund.

-Students must also be enrolled in any year of any undergraduate degree program and be a full time student.
+Students must also be enrolled in any year of any undergraduate degree program.
 Both international and domestic students are eligible for this scholarship.

 We want students to be able to shape their future and change their lives forever through obtaining an education!